Olaparib and Durvalumab in Treating Patients with Non-metastatic Prostate Cancer

 - Concomitant use of known strong (e.g., phenobarbital, enzalutamide, phenytoin, rifampicin, rifabutin, rifapentine, carbamazepine, nevirapine and St John’s wort) or moderate CYP3A inducers (e.g., bosentan, efavirenz, modafinil).
 The required washout period prior to starting olaparib is 5 weeks for enzalutamide or phenobarbital and 3 weeks for other agents

 - More than 2 cycles of intermittent hormones for the treatment of biochemical recurrence, with a cycle defined as a period of consistent ADT (generally 3-12 months) followed by intentional cessation of ADT without re-initiation of ADT until the PSA rises.
-Prior ADT in the treatment of localized prostate cancer or with salvage radiation therapy is allowed
+Prior ADT in the treatment of localized prostate cancer or with salvage radiation therapy is allowed.
+Prior use of abiraterone acetate with prednisone, enzalutamide, apalutamide, or other androgen receptor/androgen biosynthesis inhibitors are allowed if used in the localized or biochemically recurrent disease state provided that there was no evidence of disease progression while on these therapies

 - No medical conditions such as uncontrolled hypertension, uncontrolled diabetes mellitus, cardiac disease that would, in the opinion of the investigator, make this protocol unreasonably hazardous